rdagumampan/yuniql-web/content/docs/how-yuniql-works.md

 toc = false
 +++

 Yuniql is a Data Platform DevOps tool using migration-based and database-first delivery model.
-Migration-based means each changeset to the schema and seed data is set of carefully prepared scripts controlled with a version number.
+Migration-based means each changeset to the schema and seed data is a set of carefully prepared scripts controlled with a version number.
 Database-first as it does not rely on application code to auto-generate the change scripts.
 Yuniql faciliates database DevOps with close integration with common DevOps tools such as Azure Pipelines and Docker.

 ![yuniql-evodb](/images/evodb-01.png)